 The Norte Grande

-Travelers journey to the Norte Chico to see the Atacama Desert, salt flats, the world’s highest geyser, and to view the stars from one of its many observatories.
+Travelers journey to the Norte Grande to see the Atacama Desert, salt flats, the world’s highest geyser, and to view the stars from one of its many observatories.
 Surfers ride the waves at the Norte Grande beaches in the summer when the temperatures go into the 60s F. The whole region is dry nearly year-round, except for summer months on the Altiplano, the high plateau Chile shares with Bolivia, Peru, and Argentina.
 The Altiplano experiences the Invierno Altiplanico in the summer when heavy rains fall in the area and roads can sometimes flood.
 Temperatures in this region can vary greatly, where highs can range from 86 to 122 degrees F (30 to 50 degrees C) during the day and lows can dip to 5 degrees F (15 degrees C) at night.

 The Norte Chico encompasses the coastal cities of La Serena and Caldera, as well as the Elqui Valley, where pisco makers churn out the national beverage.
 The beaches of Norte Chico have little rain but lots of coastal fog and an overall Mediterranean climate.
 Further inland, days are warm and nights are cold year-round.
-Any time is a good time to visit Norte Chico but to see swathes of desert wildflowers bloom, come in September or November.
+Any time is a good time to visit Norte Chico but to see swathes of desert wildflowers bloom, come in September.

 Central Chile has a temperate Mediterranean climate with four distinctive seasons.
 Summers are clear, warm, and sunny, with highs in the low to mid-80s F. Spring and fall have cool to warm weather, with the rainy season beginning at the end of fall.
 If you come in winter, expect cold days to be in the high 40s F with plenty of rain.
 In the summer and shoulder seasons, tanning on the country's beaches or sipping wine in the region's vineyards are popular activities.
 Locals and tourists still spend plenty of time outside in the winter, but it’s on the slopes of the world-famous ski resorts outside of Santiago.

-The peaks and lakes of Torres del Paine National Park, the call of the Carretera Austral, Cape Horn’s black hill, and sighting roaming guanco and waddling penguins, are just a few of the reasons why travelers come to the magical land of Chilean Patagonia.
+The peaks and lakes of Torres del Paine National Park, the call of the Carretera Austral, Cape Horn’s black hill, and sighting roaming guanaco and waddling penguins, are just a few of the reasons why travelers come to the magical land of Chilean Patagonia.
 The climate here ranges from cool to cold.
 Rains are frequent throughout the year, except during the summer.
 Winds blow throughout the year but decrease somewhat in spring and fall.
 Snow and frost blanket the landscape in winter.
 In the northern portion of the region, the temperature gets colder the further you go from the coast, towards the Andes.
 The far south is cold and arid, receiving little rain throughout the year but plenty of chilly wind.
 Come in the summer months of December to March for warm weather and strong sunshine.

 Summer in Chile